bvssvni/oup/Syntax.md

 ##Operators

-When there is a minus sign '-' after a non-numeric followed by a digit,
+When there is a minus sign '-' after a non-numeric followed by a digit, like

+    1+-2

+or followed by an 'e' at a end of a word that starts with a digit or '-', like

+    3e-8
+    -3e-8

 the minus sign is assumed to belong to a number.

     =       Assign expression.